HumanSignal/label-studio/README.md

 - **type** type of the labeling/tag
 - **value** tag specific value that includes the labeling result details

-For popular machine learning libraries there is converter code to transform Label Studio format in ML library format.
+For popular machine learning libraries there is converter code available to transform from the Label Studio format to other ML libraries’ formats.
 [Learn More](/backend/converter/README.md) about it.

 ## Contributing